 putting it all together + whipped cream

-* If you don't have convection, it just might take a little longer to bake.
+* If you don't have convection, you may need to increase the temperature a bit and/or bake them slightly longer.
 Keep an eye on them, and take out of the oven once they're golden brown.

 ** If you want to make this without having to remove the cherries from the syrup, you can just make a compote by cooking everything together uncovered, until the cherries break down and the syrup thickens, but if you want the cherries to stay whole, you'll have to cook them more briefly, and you'll end up with a thin liquid.
 Either will be delicious though!
 For an even simpler option, macerated cherries are also fabulous; simply combine the 4 ingredients, plus an extra teaspoon of sugar, and let it sit in the refrigerator for at least 30 minutes, until they've given up a lot of juices (no cooking necessary).